busstoptaktik/geodesy/ruminations/003-rumination.md

 `kp` is the Rust Geodesy **coordinate processing** program.
 The obvious abbreviation of coordinate processing is `cp`, but since `cp` is the Unix file copying program we substitute k for c - hence `kp`, which may be taken as a reference to the Danish word for coordinate processing **koordinatprocessering**.

-Incidentally, `kp` was also the user-id and email address for the late **Knud Poder** (1925-2019), during his work years at the Danish geodetic institute (and its successor, KMS), from the 1950s until his retirement in 1995.
+Incidentally, `kp` was also the user-id and email address of the late **Knud Poder** (1925-2019), during his work years at the Danish geodetic institute, GI (and its successor, KMS), from the 1950s until his retirement in 1995.

-Knud Poder was, for many years, leading the department for computational geodesy where, for some years around 1980, his deputy was Carl Christian Tscherning (1942-2014), for whom the [PROJ](https::/proj.org) transformation program [cct](https://proj.org/apps/cct.html) was named.
+For many years, Poder was in charge of the GI department for computational geodesy where, for some years around 1980, his deputy was Carl Christian Tscherning (1942-2014), for whom the [PROJ](https::/proj.org) transformation program [cct](https://proj.org/apps/cct.html) was named.
+Among friends, colleagues and collaborators worldwide, Knud Poder was regarded a "Nestor of computational geodesy.

 ### Usage